lingtalfi/Light_DeveloperWizard/personal/mydoc/pages/task-details.md

 Note: to create the generated config file version, you can use the [Generate Light_Kit_Admin generator config file](#generate-light_kit_admin-generator-config-file) task.

-Depending on the lka generator config, we create/remove the necessary classes and files.

-Note that we only remove generated class, and never a class written by a human.

 Details about the generation process.